bamr87/it-journey/home.md

 - Github
 - Jekyll

-> this is a quote
+> this is a blockquote

+Pass the `--livereload` option to `serve` to automatically refresh the page with each change you make to the source files: `bundle exec jekyll serve --livereload`
+{: .alert .alert-primary }